alarm-redist/fifty-states/analyses/FL_leg_2020/doc_FL_leg_2020.md

 Data for Florida comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).

 ## Pre-processing Notes
-No manual pre-processing decisions were necessary.
+Manual adjacency bridges were added to address disconnected components identified in the enacted Senate and House plans under the geometry-derived adjacency graph.

 ## Simulation Notes
 We sample 10,000 districting plans for Florida's lower house across 5 independent runs of the SMC algorithm.
-We introduce mild population tempering (pop_temper = 0.04), impose a county-split constraint, and increase the number of merge-split proposals per SMC step (270).
+We introduce mild population tempering, impose a county-split constraint and a Polsby-Popper compactness constraint, and increase the number of merge-split proposals per SMC step (390).

 We sample 10,000 districting plans for Florida's upper house across 5 independent runs of the SMC algorithm.
-We introduce mild population tempering (pop_temper = 0.03), impose a county-split constraint, and increase the number of merge-split proposals per SMC step (104).
+We introduce mild population tempering, impose a county-split constraint and a Polsby-Popper compactness constraint, and increase the number of merge-split proposals per SMC step (174).